Amyotrophic Lateral Sclerosis (ALS) – Diagnosis, Symptoms, and Treatment

 Individuals that are recently diagnosed and have no trouble breathing may benefit from disease-modifying therapy - this typically includes the medication Rilutek (riluzole).

-Individuals with breathing difficulties and diaphragm weakness may ultimately lose their ability to breath independently – these patients typically require placement of a breathing tube (tracheostomy) and assistance with a breathing machine (mechanical ventilation).
+Individuals with breathing difficulties and diaphragm weakness may ultimately lose their ability to breathe independently.
+These patients typically require placement of a breathing tube (tracheostomy) and assistance with a breathing machine (mechanical ventilation).

 Patients with a life expectancy less than 6 months should generally establish care with hospice for comfort measures.